"I think, there is just one kind of folks. Folks"

 In a perfect world I would decorate my book club table with Mrs. Dubose's camellias, Miss Maudie's azaleas, and Aunt Alexandra's mimosa tree.
 Unfortunately, there was none to be had so I came up with plan B and bought summer flowers, used chalkboard labels for the mason jars and placed them on a tablecloth with a bird print.
 Maycomb county would be proud!

-Try this fun game called, 'Jem and Scouts gum'.
+This fun game is called, 'Jem and Scouts gum'.
 How many sticks of bubblegum are in the jar?'
 Don't forget the prize!

 More on Book Party Ideas